cstahmer/archv/README.md

 The output.txt file should look like this:
 ![output.txt.png](https://bitbucket.org/repo/7RRn64/images/2210241640-output.txt.png)

 Each image in the image set has a value next to it, that value is the number of remaining matches after the homography filter.
+Notice that there are more than three images that have matches.
+There can be more matches than three, the output.jpg is simply a preview of the best 3 matches, not all possible matches.

 ### DRAW MATCHES ###